stitchdata/docs/_integration-schemas/mambu/credit_arrangements.md

   - name: "sub_state"
     type: "string"
-    description: "The substate of the credit agrrangment.
-This will either be Withdrawn or Rejected when the state of the arrangement is Closed."
+    description: "The substate of the credit arrangement.
+This will either be `Withdrawn` or `Rejected` when the `state` of the arrangement is `Closed`."
 ---